 Prerequisites: By Permission.
 Please send a statement of interest and CV to email@example.com.
 This is a multi-disciplinary course; students will work in multi-disciplinary teams.
-Cross-registrants are encouraged to apply.
+Cross-registrants from SEAS, HBS, HKS, SPH, GSD, and MIT are encouraged to apply.

 Exam: No Exam.
-There will be short written and oral exercises throughout the semester and, at the end of the semester, a final paper that describes and analyzes the project development process.
-Grading will be based on the quality of class participation, team work, exercises and final paper.
+Class participation and team work are pivotal.
+There will be short written exercises throughout the semester.
+The course will conclude with a paper and team presentation describing and advocating for the project your team ultimately chooses to develop.
+Grading will be based on the quality of class participation, teamwork, exercises, and the final paper and presentation.

 This course has a limited number of seats to be filled by students from multiple disciplines (law, business, engineering, design, public policy, and public health).
 Interdisciplinary student teams will design projects for reducing the use of fossil fuels in the U.S. and reducing emissions of potent greenhouse gases (GHG) from various activities other than energy generation.
 Together, we will identify potential projects; analyze their feasibility, costs, and benefits from multiple perspectives (economic, technological, legal, health, policy, etc.); and select several projects for further scrutiny and development.
 Students in this class will learn how projects proceed from concept through screening, design, environmental and public health reviews, financing, challenges, and permitting.
 This course is practical, highly interactive, and hands-on.
 Typically, the weekly class will include a short lecture and applied learning via exercises and/or a project team meeting.
 Some weeks, we will host a guest expert.
 In addition, outside of class time, tutorials will be offered on specific topics.